railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_timesheet.rst

  *Description*

-The other fields are automatically completed but can be modified: the  *Product* , the  *Unit of Measure* , the  *Cost*  of the service, and the associated  *General Account* .
+The other fields are automatically completed but can be modified: the :guilabel:`Product`, the :guilabel:`Unit of Measure`, the :guilabel:`Cost` of the service, and the associated :guilabel:`General Account`.

 The hours are then encoded throughout the day by each employee.
 It helps to revisit the list at the end of the day to verify that the number of hours of attendance in the company has been properly accounted for.
 The total entered is shown at the bottom right of the list of service hours.